 And, when he was nineteen, he moved to Rio de Janeiro –Brazil– and he inaugurates a new school for teaching jujitsu.

 Carlos Gracie had found that jiu-jitsu is very efficacy and efficient martial art, where he could conquer opponents physically stronger.
-From here starts the jiu jitsu promoting with the famous saying “a smaller, weaker BJJ practitioner can successfully defeat a much bigger, stronger opponent by using leverage and proper BJJ techniques”
+From here starts the promoting of BJJ martial arts with the famous saying “a smaller, weaker BJJ practitioner can successfully defeat a much bigger, stronger opponent by using leverage and proper BJJ techniques”

 - 1925s, Master Carlos Gracie has opened the first jiu-jitsu school named the “Academia Gracie de Jiu-Jitsu.“

-- 1990s: the Brazilian jiu-jitsu makes the buzz in the United States.
+- 1990s: the BJJ martial arts makes the buzz in the United States.
 Subsequently, when Royce Gracie won a fight in the UFC (Ultimate Fighting Championship) against a strong martial arts opponent.

 - 1994s: Carlos Gracie Jr. founded the International Brazilian jiu-jitsu Federation (IBJJF) towards the goal of regulating and governing jiujitsu and competitions.

-“Brazilian Jiu-Jitsu defines the natural defense of a weak person against a strong one. it’s a kind of leveling process through which brute force, confronted and dominated by the wise application of rational mechanics, is led to admitting that the person , usually taken as a body endowed with a soul, should actually be deemed a soul that happens to reside during a body” said by master Carlos Gracie.
+“Brazilian Jiu-Jitsu defines the natural defense of a weak person against a strong one.
+It’s a kind of leveling process through which brute force, confronted and dominated by the wise application of rational mechanics, is led to admitting that the person, usually taken as a body endowed with a soul, should actually be deemed a soul that happens to reside during a body” said by master Carlos Gracie jiu jitsu.